Exlint/cli/README.md

 #### Options

 You can also run the command with `--fix` or `-f` option.
-Provided this options, Exlint will try to automatically fix your code issues.
+Providinig this option will make Exlint to try automatically fix your code issues.

 ## CI Workflows